mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Mathematical functions
 ^^^^^^^^^^^^^^^^^^^^^^

-The :mod:`bigfloat` module provides a number of standard mathematical functions.
+The :mod:`bigfloat` package provides a number of standard mathematical functions.
 These functions follow the same rules as the arithmetic operations above: